 Learn to Leyn: Chanting Torah for Beginners and Beyond

-Learn to engage in the honor of reading Torah!
-If you can decode Hebrew you can learn to chant Torah.
-We will learn the names and tunes of the cantillation symbols, after which each student will work on an individual Torah reading for a future service of your choice.
+Learn to chant Torah—you can do it!
+We cover the names and tunes of the cantillation symbols and then work on a short Torah reading for a future service of your choice.
 Taught by Deb Freedberg.
-Course fee $50.
-Register online
+Course fee $100.
+Click here to register.

 LEARN WITH OUR RABBIS

 The 5 Books of Moses: weekly discussion of Torah portion with Rabbi Eve Posen

 Come learn and discuss central themes of each parshah and how they relate to our lives today.
 We’ll start each session digging into the previous week’s text and moving to the next part of the narrative.
 Perhaps we’ll even create a collection of Torah as told by our different perspectives.
 Open to all ages and stages and creativity levels.
 No previous text study required.

 To register, please contact Lisa-Marie by email or call 503-246-8831 x100.

 How Jews Read the Bible—A Sermon Writing Class